 Basilica has sixteen beautiful altars.

 The beauty of Ottobeuren Basilica is not entirely light and easy.
-Macabre "adornment" of basilica is complete skeletons of four people in glass coffins.
+Macabre "adornment" of the basilica is complete skeletons of four people in glass coffins.
 Skeletons have been meticulously prepared, bones fixed together and dressed in ornate velvet and jewels.
 Most likely they depict the temporary nature of human life and the senselessness of mundane things.
 Monastery has other bones and skulls too, reportedly belonging to saints.

 Organs and musical life